ahmetugsuz/Finland_Bus_Routes_V2/README.md

 ## Overview <a name="overview"></a>

 **Finland Bus Routes** is a comprehensive service designed to capture real-time telemetry data from the MQTT server, mqtt.hsl.fi.
 This service not only gathers telemetry data but also stores it for future use, making it easily accessible via a user-friendly API.
-Its primary focus is to provide up-to-date information about bus locations, upcoming stops, and more, specifically for the bus network in Finland.
+Its primary focus is to provide up-to-date information about bus locations, upcoming stops, and more, specifically for the bus network in the region of Helsinki.
 It also includes a cleanup program that manages database memory.
 This feature can be particularly useful when the intended use of this program is for a short or long duration, allowing you to set up a time management schedule for cleaning up the database.

-**Purpose:** This project was created to help commuters, travelers, and developers access up-to-date information about bus routes and schedules in Finland.
+**Purpose:** This project was created to help commuters, travelers, and developers access up-to-date information about bus routes and schedules in the greater Helsinki.
 My goal is to provide an easy-to-use and reliable source of data for a better public transportation experience.
 If desired, I also aim to develop a frontend for this backend service, creating a full-stack application that can be widely utilized.

-**Key Benefits:** With Finland Bus Routes, users can quickly find information about buses near their location, search for buses based on specific locations in Finland using their city and street names within a specified radius, check the every record stored of a bus by their vehicle number, retrieve current location, route number, destination, operator, status, arrival time to the next stop, and more for every bus that is currently in active status in Finland.
+**Key Benefits:** With Finland Bus Routes, users can quickly find information about buses near their location, search for buses based on specific locations in greater Helsinki, using their city and street names within a specified radius, check the every record stored of a bus by their vehicle number, retrieve current location, route number, destination, operator, status, arrival time to the next stop, and more for every bus that is currently in active status in Helsinki.

-**Audience:** This project is designed for public transportation enthusiasts, developers, and anyone looking to streamline their bus travel experience in Finland.
+**Audience:** This project is designed for public transportation enthusiasts, developers, and anyone looking to streamline their bus travel experience in Helsinki region.

 **License:** This project is open-source and available under the [CC BY-NC](LICENSE), with restriction on commercial use.